Are solar panels worth it in the UK?

 Thankfully, solar panels can instantly cut your bills by making you less dependent on expensive grid electricity, and your savings are likely to grow over their decades-long lifespan.

-5. Your home's value will increase
+3. Your home’s value can increase

 This is due to their impact on your property’s Energy Performance Certificate (EPC) rating – an energy efficiency grade between A and G that's visible to everyone, including any potential buyers.

-A solar panel system typically boosts raise a home’s EPC rating by 18 points – a whole grade – according to our calculations, which are based on the government’s Standard Assessment Procedure (SAP) guidance.
+A solar panel system typically boosts a home’s EPC rating by 18 points – a whole grade – according to our calculations, which are based on the government’s Standard Assessment Procedure (SAP) guidance.

 This will enable you to make as much as £10,000 more from selling your property, according to the Sustainable Homes and Buildings Coalition.